firepear/petrel/README.rst

 You may not wish to use Asock on the internet just yet
 ======================================================

-Asock now supports TLS, but it does now yet have a concept of rate-limiting, or maximum transfer size.
+Despite support for TLS, Asock does not yet support rate-limiting or maximum transfer size.
+This makes it vulnerable to DoSing.

 How is it used?
 ===============